 While Online Mode connects to an Exchange server instantly, Cached Exchange Mode creates a copy(Cache) of your mailbox data in the form of a local copy.

-Following are a few advantages of enabling the Cached Exchange Mode in Microsoft Outlook:
+Benefits of using Cached Exchange Mode in Outlook:

 - It works well with high latency connections.